Fangcun station: Entrances/exits

+The station has 9 points of entry/exit, with each line concourse having 3 each.
+There are two overhead passageways on each side of the Line 22 concourse for pedestrians to cross underground between Exits F and G during operating hours.
+In addition, the Line 1 south concourse is connected to the Wanxiang underground commercial street, which provides access to Hualei Road, Hongmian Garden, Huadi City and other places.

 In 2010, Exit A2 had to be renovated with escalators and the installation of a "flying roof" canopy, so the exit was temporarily closed during the renovation period.
 In addition, the station used to have Exits C and D at the time of its opening, but now they have been closed due to the construction of Line 22 station and Exit C has been demolished.
 Exit B2 was also closed due to construction of Line 11 since 9 March 2021 and subsequently demolished.
 After the Line 11 station opened, three new exits on both sides of Fangcun Avenue were added, which were lettered as C, D and E respectively, of which the new Exit C is located next to Exit A1, and Exit E is newly built at the original place of Exit B2.
+After the Line 22 station opened, three new exits were added, which were lettered as F, G and H.